openhab/openhab-addons/bundles/org.openhab.persistence.influxdb/README.md

 ## Configuration

-### Configuration via web interface

-All settings for this Persistence Service can be found under `Settings` → `Other Services` → `InfluxDB Persistence Service`
+This service can be configured in the UI under `Settings` → `Other Services` → `InfluxDB Persistence Service` or in the file `services/influxdb.cfg`.

-Attention: The file-based configuration (described below) overrides web interface configuration.
+Attention: The file-based configuration overrides the UI configuration!

-### File-based configuration
-This service can be configured in the file `services/influxdb.cfg`.

 | Property        | Default               | Required | Description                                                                                                                                               |
 | --------------- | --------------------- | -------- | --------------------------------------------------------------------------------------------------------------------------------------------------------- |